SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Originally a military fort, the city restored this area into a park to make it more inclusive for visitors and locals.
 If you want to try something a little different, check out their rock climbing gym or the trampoline house.

 You can visit the fort and the visitor center to learn more about the history of this area.
-With over 100 acres of land, you will find something new every time you visit.
+As it covers over 100 acres of land, you will find something new every time you visit.

 >> Additional pictures and what to expect when you visit

-For that exact reason, this is home to some of the best hang-gliding anywhere in the country.
-It is also one beach that allows dogs to go off-leash, so you can let fido run around if he or she needs an outdoor break.
+For that exact reason, this is home to some of the best hang gliding anywhere in the country.
+It is also one beach that allows dogs to go off-leash, so you can bring Fido here to run around if he or she needs an outdoor break.

 Fort Mason is an old army base with a large park offering views of the Golden Gate Bridge and several old military buildings.
 Over the year, the National Parks Service has transformed these old buildings into spaces for events, restaurants, and museum exhibits.